 There are also dash cams that boast additional features that, just like any other technology, translate to a higher asking price.

 These extra features can include multiple lenses for front- and rear-facing coverage, together with a more refined sensor for better video quality.
-Some cameras only record 720p HD footage, for example, while many others now offer Full HD (1080p) capture and some even go higher than that.
-Night vision and built-in Wi-Fi for easy file transfer may also be included.
+Some cameras only record 720p HD footage, for example, while many others now offer Full HD (1080p) and 4K capture.
+Night vision and built-in Wi-Fi or Bluetooth for easy file transfer may also be included.

 Numerous parking modes are also possibilities.
 These use a time-lapse feature as a surveillance function to capture details of those irksome car park prangs when you're off running errands.

 Whenever we get a new dash cam review in, we'll update this list with more of the best we've tested.
 Keep reading to find out which rank among the best dash cams 2019!